COLP & COFA

 - What are your key areas of regulatory risk?

-- How will you ensure that breaches of the Handbook are recorded?
+- How will you ensure that breaches of the SRA Standards and Regulations are recorded?
 Does your firm have a whistle- blowing policy?
-Which breaches will be ‘material’?
+Which breaches will be ‘serious’?

 - How will the COLP and COFA operate within your particular structure?
 Will the reporting lines be sufficiently clear to ensure effective performance?
 Will the role holders have sufficient access to information and resources?